 The IB diploma is a holistic and balanced curriculum. which develops broad and deep subject-specific knowledge and exposes students to a wide range of academic skills.
 It also equips students to think critically and to adopt a curious and open-minded approach to the world.
 In this respect, it is closely aligned with the Rugby School ethos of education.
+It is the curriculum best designed for the wide-ranging diversity of life after school.
 The IB Mission Statement and Learner Profile clearly establish the broader purpose of the diploma: